charleshansen/backbone_fixtures_rails/README.md

 | `baseCollection` | The default collection to use if a fixture cannot find something appropriate in the `collections` object.
 A natural choice is `Backbone.Collection`.     |

+### Depenendcies

+Backbone fixtures requires jQuery, underscore, and Backbone (or at least something with models and collections like Backbone).
+You need to require jQuery and underscore before requiring backbone_fixtures.js.

 ## Usage

 ### Generate Fixtures